ballyc/how-do-you-think/README.md

 End with a single short closing paragraph titled "## Substrate" — one observation about the deeper architecture under all four, IF you see one.
 If you don't, skip it.

-### Examples
-Check out an example of input/output [here](https://github.com/ballyc/how-do-you-think/blob/main/Examples/Dummy_Brian_example.md); tested on a fictional persona (Brian, mid-30 team leader living in NYC on his way back from work).

 Tone: precise, observational, warm but not flattering.
 The reader is being shown their own cognitive form.
-Treat it as something worth seeing clearly.`;
+Treat it as something worth seeing clearly.